Madhe Sahaba Agitation: Background

-In Medieval India, Shiites and Sunnis commemorated Muharram together.
-Pelsaert gives an account of commemoration of Muharram in Jahangir's reign as follows:
+During Medieval India, both Shiites and Sunnis commemorated Muharram together.
+Pelsaert provides an account of the commemoration of Muharram during Jahangir's reign as follows:

 "In commemoration of this tragedy, they wail all night for a period of ten days.
 The women recite lamentations and display grief.
 The men carry two decorated coffins on the main roads of the city with many lamps.
 Large crowds attend these ceremonies, with great cries of mourning and noise.
 The chief event is on the last night, when it seems as if a Pharoah had killed all the infants in one night.
 The outcry lasts till the first quarter of the day".

-Until the end of the sixteenth century AD, only two anti-Shia books were written in India: Minhaj al-Din by Makhdoom-ul Mulk Mullah Abdullah Sultanpuri and Radd-e Rawafiz by Shaikh Ahmad Sirhindi.
-Sirhindi approvingly quoted a group of transoxianan ulema:
+Until the end of the sixteenth century AD, only two anti-Shia books had been written in India: Minhaj al-Din by Makhdoom-ul-Mulk Mullah Abdullah Sultanpuri and Radd-e Rawafiz by Shaikh Ahmad Sirhindi.
+Sirhindi approvingly quoted a group of Transoxianan ulema:

 "Since the Shia permit cursing Abu Bakr, Umar, Uthman and one of the chaste wives (of the Prophet), which in itself constitutes infedality, it is incumbent upon the Muslim ruler, nay upon all people, in compliance with the command of the Omniscient King (Allah), to kill them and to oppress them in order to elevate the true religion.
 It is permissible to destroy their buildings and to seize their property and belongings."

-He has expressed his hate towards Shias in his letters too.
-According to him, the worst distorters of faith "are those who bear malice against the companions of Prophet Muhammad.
-God has called them Kafirs in the Quran".
-In a letter to Sheikh Farid, he said that showing respect to the distortors of faith (ahl-e-Bidʻah) amounted to destruction of Islam.
-However, there is evidence that Sirhindi later changed his views regarding shias.
+He expressed his hatred towards the Shias in his letters as well.
+According to him, the worst distorters of the faith "are those who bear malice against the companions of Prophet Muhammad.
+God has called them Kafirs in the Quran."
+In a letter to Sheikh Farid, he stated that showing respect to the distorters of faith (ahl-e-Bidʻah) amounted to the destruction of Islam.
+However, there is evidence that Sirhindi later changed his views regarding the Shias.